 The electrical and plumbing work is not completed at this stage; only the rough work is done to enable drywall, insulation, and ceiling installation.
 The point and pipe ends must be left out and finished later with plumbing fixtures and electrical fittings.

 This step is important to ensure that electrical and plumbing work is not visible after finishing.
+Additionally, proper installation of electrical and plumbing systems is necessary for the ongoing maintenance and functionality of any operational building.

 With a roof and exterior walls in place, it is time to address the heating and cooling needs of the building.
 This process involves the installation of vents, ducts, heating units, and cooling systems.